Tomio Okamura: Business career

-He started his business career in 1994 mainly focused on the travel and gastronomy industries.
+Okamura started his business career in 1994, focused mainly on the travel and gastronomy industries.
 He also started publishing a quarterly Pivní magazín ("Beer Magazine").
 He is the author or co-author of several books.
-His book Tomio Okamura – Český sen ("Tomio Okamura – The Czech Dream") became a top 10 best-seller in the Czech Republic in 2010.
+His book Tomio Okamura – Český sen ("Tomio Okamura – The Czech Dream") became a top 10 bestseller in the Czech Republic in 2010.
 In Spring 2011 his second book Umění vládnout ("The Art of Governance") was published.
 In 2012 he wrote a book Umění žít ("The Art of Living").
-In 2013 he wrote two books – Umění přímé demokracie ("The Art of Direct Democracy") and Velká japonská kuchařka ("The Great Japanese Cookbook").
+In 2013, he wrote two books – Umění přímé demokracie ("The Art of Direct Democracy") and Velká japonská kuchařka ("The Great Japanese Cookbook").

 Okamura has links with a number of businesses including the Association of Czech Travel Agencies (Asociace českých cestovních kanceláří a agentur, AČCKA), where he was spokesman and vice-president.
 Other businesses Okamura has run include travel agent Miki travel and food shop Japa.

 Okamura was a judge on Den D, the Czech version of British television programme Dragons' Den, for three series between 2009 and 2010.

 Political career

 Senate

 In June 2012, Okamura, known previously as an advocate of direct democracy, announced his candidacy for the 2012 Czech Senate election as an independent candidate in Zlín.
 In the October election, Okamura led after the first round with 30% of the vote.
 Okamura won in a run-off against Stanislav Mišák, taking 66% of the vote and winning a seat in the Senate on 20 October 2012.

-In February 2013 Okamura was among a group of senators to sign a proposal to prosecute president Vaclav Klaus for high treason, regarding the amnesty announced by Klaus on finishing his term.
+In February 2013 Okamura was among a group of senators to sign a proposal to prosecute president Václav Klaus for high treason, regarding the amnesty announced by Klaus on finishing his term.
 The proposal was rejected by the Constitutional Court of the Czech Republic.
 Okamura also supported the constitutional amendment to abolish lifelong immunity for public officials.
-His Senatorial term expired on his election to the Chamber of Deputies, after he had served in the Senate for one year and six days.
+His senatorial term expired on his election to the Chamber of Deputies, after he had served in the Senate for one year and six days.

 2013 Presidential candidacy

 Immediately following his election to the Senate, Okamura announced his intention to stand in the 2013 presidential election.
 Okamura's campaign submitted a list of 61,500 signatures.
 However, on 23 November 2012, the Ministry of Interior announced that only 35,750 signatures could be validated, and his candidacy was therefore refused.
-He appealed to the Supreme Administrative Court, which ruled that the Ministry of Interior had made an error while counting the signatures.
+He appealed to the Supreme Administrative Court, which ruled that the Ministry of Interior had made an error while counting the signatures; however, even after correcting the error he did not obtain the required number of valid signatures.
 Okamura appealed to the Ministry to re-calculate the signatures individually, rather than by estimation, but the appeal was denied.

 In reaction to this verdict, Okamura announced that it was a "political decision", and questioned the independence of the judiciary.
 Rejecting the verdict of the Constitutional Court, Okamura denounced the verdict as unfair and claimed that it was not possible to obtain justice in the Czech Republic.